Edgero30/tree-exploration/README.md

 Goal: 2
 Initial position: 0

-the code must give the path to the goal using BFS and DFS algorithms you can move in all directions including diagonal moves each diagonal move cost = squared root of 2 and each horizontal or vertical move cost = 1
+the code must give the path to the goal using BFS and DFS algorithms, you can move in all directions including diagonal moves, each diagonal move cost = squared root of 2, and each horizontal or vertical move cost = 1,

 this code was made by: Khldoon